Aliases for PTHLH Gene

 GeneCards Summary for PTHLH Gene

 PTHLH (Parathyroid Hormone-Like Hormone) is a Protein Coding gene.
 Diseases associated with PTHLH include brachydactyly, type e2 and brachydactyly, type e.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Endochondral Ossification.
 GO annotations related to this gene include hormone activity and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot for PTHLH Gene